NVIDIA/DALI/docs/FAQ.rst

 Q: Is DALI available in Jetson platforms such as the Xavier AGX or Orin?
 ########################################################################
-A: At the moment we are not releasing binaries for Jetson, but it should be possible to build from source.
+A: At the moment we are not releasing binaries for Jetson, but it should be possible to build DALI from source.
 You can learn more about the exact steps `here <../compilation.html#cross-compiling-for-aarch64-jetson-linux-docker>`_.

 Q: Does DALI also provide a significant improvement on inference tasks regarding latency?
 #########################################################################################
-A: It depends on what is the base implementation that we compare to but generally, DALI gives the most benefit to the throughput of the training/inference because of the batch processing that can utilize high parallelism of the GPUs.
-Still, the GPU implementations of DALI operators are optimized and fast so it might improve the inference latency.
+A: It depends on what base implementation we compare to, but generally, DALI gives the most benefit to the throughput of the training/inference because of the batch processing that can utilize massive parallelism of the GPUs.
+Still, the GPU implementations of DALI operators are optimized and fast, so it might reduce the inference latency.

-Q: Is it possible to directly get data from real-time camera streams to the DALI pipeline?
+Q: Is it possible to get data directly from real-time camera streams to the DALI pipeline?
 ##########################################################################################
 A: There is no dedicated way of dealing with camera streams in DALI but you can implement it using `the fn.external_source operator <../examples/general/data_loading/external_input.html>`_.